haziq21/kichn/README.md

 # Kichn

 Kichn is a kitchen inventory tracker and grocery list app written in Python for a school project.
+Documentation about the HTTP and WebSocket APIs provided by the server is included in the `docs` folder.

 ## Setting up